-WASHINGTON – Just over fourteen months into President Joe Biden’s term, he appointed Vice President Kamala Harris to lead efforts with Mexico and Central America’s Northern Triangle —Honduras, Guatemala, and El Salvador—to address the root causes of the southern border crisis.
+WASHINGTON – Just over fourteen months into President Joe Biden’s term, he appointed Vice President Kamala Harris to lead efforts with Mexico and Central America’s Northern Triangle — Honduras, Guatemala and El Salvador — to address the root causes of the southern border crisis.

 In his March 24, 2021 remarks, the President said that while it was “not her full responsibility and job,” Harris was qualified to lead the charge due to her experience as California attorney general, where she did “a great deal upholding human rights, but also fighting organized crime in the process.”

-He highlighted the importance of reversing some of the Trump administration’s immigration policies, like reinstating the $700 million bipartisan deal established under Obama to fund Northern Triangle countries and address issues driving migration.
+He then highlighted the importance of reversing some of the Trump administration’s immigration policies, like reinstating the $700 million bipartisan deal established under Obama to fund Northern Triangle countries and address issues driving migration.

 “The best way to keep people from coming is to keep them from wanting to leave,” he said.